 Gay Couples Shouldn’t Assume New Laws Give Them All the Protection They Need

-Same sex marriages are now protected under the law in Florida, along with many other states.
-But while the recognition of marriage is legally recognized, that doesn’t automatically mean that same sex couples can assume they have the same legal rights as heterosexual couples in every area of the law.
+Same-sex marriages are now protected under the law in Florida, along with many other states.
+But while the recognition of marriage is legally recognized, that doesn’t automatically mean that same-sex couples can assume they have the same legal rights as heterosexual couples in every area of the law.
 This is especially true given that we still don’t know how the courts or insurers will treat property jointly owned by homosexual couples.

 Tenancy by the Entireties

 When a couple marries and owns property together, the property is said to be owned as “Tenancy By the Entireties.”
 (TBE).
-To be considered TBE, property must:
+To be considered TBE, the property must:

 - Be jointly owned and controlled by husband and wife;

 - Be owned by a couple with the same interest in the property, which arose at the same time; and

 - Have come into ownership at the time the couple was married.

 There are big benefits to TBE property.
 TBE property will automatically go to the spouse upon the other’s death, even without a will, and without the need for court intervention.